jina-ai/examples/multires-lyrics-search/README.md

 #### Toy dataset
 We have included 1000 songs' lyrics as toy data in [`lyrics-data`](lyrics-data).
 This data is ready to use with this example.
-If you intend to use the toy data, no action isneeded here.
+If you intend to use the toy data, no action is needed here.

 #### Full dataset
 Begin by installing the Kaggle library if you haven't already done so.
 You will also need to setup your API keys as [explained here](https://github.com/Kaggle/kaggle-api#api-credentials) .